Italian pasta king puts company in hot water with anti-gay comment

-ROME When pasta king Guido Barilla found himself pilloried on social media for saying he would never use a gay family in his advertising, rival pasta maker Buitoni was quick to capitalize.
+ROME, Sept 27 When pasta king Guido Barilla found himself pilloried on social media for saying he would never use a gay family in his advertising, rival pasta maker Buitoni was quick to capitalise.

-A picture on its Facebook page of an open door looking out onto a courtyard featured the caption: "At Buitoni's house, there's a place for everyone."
+A picture on its Facebook page from the inside of an open door featured the caption: "At Buitoni's house, there's a place for everyone."

-"In the U.S. people want to feel good about the things they buy and who they buy them from," she said.
+"In the U.S. people want to feel good about the things they buy and who they buy them from."

-In a written statement on Thursday, Barilla said he was sorry "if I offended some people".

-Late on Friday the 55-year-old company chairman posted a video on Facebook saying he respected everyone, "including gays and their families".

-Speaking English, the great-grandson of the man who founded the privately owned Barilla company more than 130 years ago pledged to meet "representatives" of those he offended.
+The privately owned Barilla company was founded by Guido's great grandfather more than 130 years ago and is the world's biggest pasta maker.

-"I have heard the countless reactions to my words in the world which have depressed and saddened me.
-It is clear that I have a lot to learn about the lively debate concerning the evolution of the family," he said.

-Seeking to boost sales outside of crisis-hit Italy, Barilla has recently focused on expanding in the United States, its second biggest pasta market, by introducing microwaveable meals and more ready-made sauces.
+Seeking to boost sales outside of crisis-hit Italy, Barilla has recently focused on expanding in the U.S., its second biggest pasta market, by introducing microwaveable meals and more ready-made sauces.

-Barilla's radio comments came after the interviewer asked him about accusations this week from Laura Boldrini, president of the lower house of parliament, that Italian advertising was full of gender stereotyping.
+His radio comments came after the interviewer asked him about allegations this week from Laura Boldrini, president of the lower house of parliament, that Italian advertising was full of gender stereotyping.

 Barilla, whose ads often picture mothers serving their families at the dinner table, disagreed, and was then asked whether he would feature a gay family.